An all-natural sweetener derived from the stevia plant.

 - Up to 300 times sweeter than sugar

-As with most sweeteners, artificial or natural, the body responds to the taste of sweets in the same way by increasing the amount of insulin released from the body to “take up” the glucose that the body is interpreting is present.
+The body responds to the taste of sweets (artificial or natural) by increasing the amount of insulin released from the body to “take up” the glucose that the body believes to be present.

-Let’s break it down a bit; when we smell food our digestive system gets moving and starts secreting enzymes to get ready for the incoming food.
-Whatever you taste, whether it be sweet, bitter, or spicy — especially sweet foods — our bodies release insulin.
+Let’s break this down a bit; when we smell food our digestive system gets moving and starts secreting enzymes to get ready for the incoming food.
+Whatever you taste; whether it be sweet, bitter, or spicy — especially sweet foods — our bodies release insulin.
 The amount of insulin released is different depending on the quantity of food you’re consuming – in this case, with using stevia it may be a very small amount.

-Even so, this small amount stops glucagon which is the opposite of insulin and your body won’t burn fat as quickly since you’re not converting glucose from glucagon/stored body fat, you’ll also end up with lower blood sugars.
+Even so, this small amount stops glucagon (the opposite of insulin) and your body won’t burn fat as quickly since you’re not converting glucose from glucagon or stored body fat.
+You’ll also end up with lower blood sugar.

-This “trick” on your body with the absence of food, can actually make your body a bit hypoglycemic, meaning you end up with low blood sugar, which can mean more hunger, cravings, and less energy.
-Some studies show consuming artificial sweeteners, in general, can cause appetite to increase due to this low sugar response.
-What does it all mean for you?
-I do recommend stevia instead of other sweeteners, but still in moderation as it ultimately has the same effect as other sweeteners.
+This “trick” on your body with the absence of food can actually make your body a bit hypoglycemic, meaning you end up with low blood sugar.
+This can mean more hunger and cravings with less energy.
+Some studies show that consuming artificial sweeteners can cause appetite to increase due to this low sugar response.
+What does this all mean for you?
+I do recommend stevia instead of other sweeteners, but still in moderation as it ultimately has the same effect as other artificial sweeteners.